-Real property (i.e., land and improvements) is subject to taxation from municipalities (within their boundaries) and the Province of British Columbia (Province) in rural unincorporated areas.
-These two taxing jurisdictions levy and collect property taxes for themselves and for other public authorities (e.g., schools, regional districts, regional hospital districts, BC Transit, Translink, BC Assessment Authority and Municipal Finance Authority).
-Property taxes levied are a product of the assessed value of the property and a tax rate to be applied to that assessed value.
-Assessed values are determined by the BC Assessment Authority (see Fact Sheet #10).
-Tax rates to be applied to these assessed values are set in accordance with a "variable tax rate" system.
-This fact sheet will focus on taxes levied by municipalities.
+Property TaxReal property (i.e., land and improvements) is subject to taxation municipalities (within their boundaries) and the Province of B Columbia (Province) in rural unincorporated areas.
+These two ta jurisdictions levy and collect property taxes for themselves and for public authorities (e.g., schools, regional districts, regional host districts, BC Transit, TransLink, the BC Assessment Authority and Municipal Finance Authority of BC).
+Property taxes levied are a pro- of the assessed value of the property and a tax rate to be applied to assessed value.
+Assessed values are determined by the BC Assess Authority (see Fact Sheet #10).
+Tax rates to be applied to these asses values are set in accordance with a "variable tax rate" system.
+This sheet focuses on taxes levied by municipalities. --

-Variable Tax Rate System

-The system, introduced in 1983, allows properties to be classified into one of nine property classes for councils to set a tax rate and for the levy of taxes for municipal purposes.
+Variable Tax Rate System The system, introduced in 1983, allows properties to be classified into one of nine property classes for councils to set a tax rate and for the levy of taxes for municipal purposes.
 A tax rate is defined as an amount per each \$1,000 of assessed value.
 The tax rate may vary between property classes but must be the same for all properties within a class.